Hamaas Abdul Khaalis: Hanafi Movement

-Influenced by the popularity of Islam in the New York jazz scene, Khaalis joined the Nation of Islam and, in accordance with the group's rejection of "slave surnames," changed his name to Ernest 2X (also going by Ernest X or Ernest XX McGee).
+Influenced by the popularity of Islam in the New York jazz scene, Khaalis joined the Nation of Islam (NOI) and, in accordance with the group's rejection of "slave surnames," changed his name to Ernest 2X (also going by Ernest X or Ernest XX McGee).
 In 1954, at the suggestion of Malcolm X, Elijah Muhammad named Khaalis the National Secretary of the NOI, a position he held until 1957.
 Muhammad also sent him to Chicago to head the University of Islam.
-In an interview, Khaalis said, "Elijah once said that I was next in line to him, that it was me, not Malcolm X." In 1959 he appeared on the television documentary The Hate That Hate Produced alongside Malcolm X, but by this time he had already left the Nation, denouncing the personality cult around Elijah Muhammad.
+In an interview, Khaalis said, "Elijah once said that I was next in line to him, that it was me, not Malcolm X." In 1959, he appeared on the television documentary The Hate That Hate Produced alongside Malcolm X, but by this time he had already left the Nation, denouncing the personality cult around Elijah Muhammad.

 At an unknown point following his departure, Khaalis met a Sunni Muslim mystic named Tasibur Uddein Rahman, an immigrant from Kolkata.
 Rahman was an active participant in the South Asian Barelvi movement and conveyed the movement's view of Islam to Khaalis.
-Instead of describing himself as Barelvi, Khaalis adopted the name "Hanafi," the predominant school of religious jurisprudence (madhhab) within the movement, and opened a "Hanafi Madh-Hab Center" in Washington DC.
+Instead of describing himself as Barelvi, Khaalis adopted the name "Hanafi," the predominant school of religious jurisprudence (madhhab) within the movement, and opened a "Hanafi Madh-Hab Center" in Washington, DC.
 It appears that Khaalis may have been drawn to the word "Hanafi," which means "rightly guided" and refers to the followers of Muhammad.
 In December 1960, Khaalis briefly returned to Chicago and personally appealed to Elijah Muhammad to take the shahada and convert to Sunni Islam.
 When this was denied, Khaalis founded a separate organization with the legal name American Social Federation for Mutual Improvement, Inc.

 In 1968, he was arrested for attempted extortion but released on grounds of mental illness.
 The same year, militant blacks at Howard University formed a group called the Kokayi family.
 When that group was disbanded, many of its members became members of Hamaas' Hanafi American Mussulman's Rifle and Pistol Club, which was given a group membership charter by the National Rifle Association of America.

 In 1971, Khaalis converted basketball player Lew Alcindor to Islam; after his conversion, Alcindor adopted the name Kareem Abdul-Jabbar.
 Abdul-Jabbar donated a fieldstone mansion, 7700 16th Street NW, to serve as the headquarters of Khaalis' organization in Washington, D.C.

 Feud with Nation of Islam

 In 1972, Khaalis circulated an open letter that referred to Elijah Muhammad as a "lying deceiver" and asserted that he lured "former dope addicts and prostitutes to monk-like lives of sacrifice" that would "lead them to hell."

 Khaalis claimed credit for Malcolm X's leaving the Nation of Islam.
 In a 1973 interview, Khaalis said he was teaching Malcolm X about Sunni Islam.
-"He used to come to my house on Long Island and we would sit in his car for hours.
+"He used to come to my house on Long Island, and we would sit in his car for hours.
 He would meet me after he left the temple.
 Never in public because he knew they were after him.
 He was saying the wrong things."